sta323-sp23/sta323-sp23.github.io/README.md

 ## Attribution

 -   This website is built from the basic quarto theme.
 Website by Dr. Alexander Fisher, Spring 2023.
--   Materials based on previous versions of this course taught by [Dr. Rundel](http://www2.stat.duke.edu/~cr173/).
+-   Materials based on previous versions of this course taught by [Dr. Colin Rundel](http://www2.stat.duke.edu/~cr173/).